hoffsite/getting-and-cleaning-data-project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-* Note the location of the unzipped data and update line 36 of the script run_analysis.R to reference the location of the data.

-`Line 36:  setwd("~/coursera/r/C3")`  <== change this file reference
+* Note: unzipped data from this file is assumed to be in the working directory

 * execute `run_analysis.R`